 Redirects are a key way to keep your site search engine optimized through the transition to a new content management system.
 Although moving a site to a new platform might cause a temporary dip in search ranking, setting up redirects is the best way to reduce the effect of the migration.
 To learn more, visit Maintaining your SEO ranking after moving to Squarespace.

-Note: If you have a custom domain, the URLs won't work until you've transferred the domain; see Step 11.
+Note: If you have a custom domain, the URLs won't work until you've moved the domain; see Step 11.

 You may also want to update these site settings: